 Effective Date: May 12, 2005

 a.
-NASA is accountable for program mission success, which includes launch success.
-In order to meet these responsibilities for launch success when NASA missions utilize launch services or Department of Defense- provided launch services, NASA management assesses and certifies the readiness of the launch vehicle, payload support hardware/software, and launch site infrastructure preparatory to launch through a structured prelaunch review process.
+It is NASA's policy to be accountable for program mission success, which includes launch success.
+In order to meet these responsibilities for launch success when NASA missions utilize commercial launch services.
+NASA management assesses and certifies the flight readiness of the launch vehicle, readiness of payload support hardware/software, and readiness of the launch site infrastructure prior to launch through a structured prelaunch review process.
 NASA seeks to encourage broad participation in the prelaunch review process to maximize mission success.
-This directive standardizes the Launch Services Program (LSP) prelaunch review process for all NASA acquired/managed launch services missions deemed necessary to fulfill Human Exploration and Operations Mission Directorate (HEOMD)responsibilities for assuring launch readiness certification for NASA payloads/missions and fulfills the requirements of NPR 7120.5D for the launch phase of the mission.
+This directive standardizes the Launch Services Program (LSP) prelaunch review process for all NASA acquired/managed launch services missions deemed necessary to fulfill Human Exploration and Operations Mission Directorate (HEOMD)responsibilities for assuring launch system flight readiness certification for NASA payloads/missions and fulfills the requirements of NPR 7120.5D for the launch phase of the mission.

 b.
-The following LSP prelaunch reviews shall be conducted for each NASA-owned or NASA-sponsored mission for which NASA has acquired and/or manages the launch services:
+The following LSP prelaunch reviews will be conducted for each NASA-owned or NASA-sponsored mission for which NASA has acquired and/or manages the launch services:

-(1) Launch Vehicle Readiness Review (LVRR): The LVRR is held to certify the readiness to proceed with spacecraft/launch vehicle integration activities and is typically held prior to the spacecraft readiness review, which is called the Mission Readiness Review (MRR) or the spacecraft Flight Readiness Review (SC-FRR).
+(1) Launch Vehicle Readiness Review (LVRR): The LVRR is held approximately 30 to 60 dfays prior to launch, depending on the requirements of the launch flow, to certify the readiness to proceed with spacecraft/launch vehicle integration activities and is typically held prior to the spacecraft readiness review, which is called the Mission Readiness Review (MRR) or the spacecraft Flight Readiness Review (SC-FRR).
 The LVRR is chaired by the LSP Manager who reviews any launch vehicle anomalies/issues associated with the mission identified.

-(4) Final Commit-to-Launch Poll: The Final Commit-to-Launch Poll is conducted to confirm NASA readiness to launch.
+(4) Final Commit-to-Launch Poll: The Final Commit-to-Launch Poll is conducted approximately 5-minutes before lanuch to confirm NASA readiness to launch.
 This poll is conducted by the NLM approximately 5-minutes before launch.
 A "Go" statement is required from all parties polled to enter into the terminal count.
 Mandatory launch constraints cannot be waived after start of the terminal launch countdown.

 d.
 The mission spacecraft will typically undergo a parallel prelaunch review process that includes the spacecraft and ground system elements as well as status of the launch service.
 The Spacecraft MRR (or SC-FRR) is typically held after the LVRR.